-The Franklin Canyon Orange Grove is located at 1300 North Beverly Drive in Los Angeles.
-The land is owned by the City of Los Angeles and the grove has been in existence at least since the 1950’s.
+Through support from the David Bohnett Foundation and City National Bank, the Los Angeles Parks Foundation maintains an orange grove, harvests the fruit with volunteers and distributes it to local food pantries and soup kitchens.
+The Franklin Canyon Orange Grove, which has been in existence since at least the 1950’s, is located at 1300 North Beverly Drive on land owned by the City of Los Angeles.
 Early aerial photographs show a vibrant grove with mature trees stretching the entire length of the approximately 4.3 acre parcel.
-The grove was managed by the Department of Water and Power as part of the water and dam issues that exist within Franklin Canyon.
-In 2012, the Department of Recreation and Parks acquired a lease from DWP, as a result of the LAPF securing a private donation from the David Bohnett Foundation for the initial restoration, maintenance and enhancement of the grove.
+The grove was purchased by the Department of Water and Power as part of the Franklin Canyon Reservoir parcel.
+In 2012, the Department of Recreation and Parks acquired a lease from the DWP.
+Through the LA Parks Foundation and the David Bohnett Foundation, the grove was restored.
+This partnership continues to provide maintenance and enhancement of the grove.
 City National Bank has been a generous annual donor since 2013, assisting us with maintenance and upkeep of the grove.

 The preliminary restoration project was completed in two phases.
 The first phase was completed in 2012 resulting in a tree survey, drip irrigation to each tree, pruning the healthy trees, some fencing repairs and mulching each tree well.
 Phase 2 involved removing 31 dead trees, removal of invasive trees along the south edge of the property, new fencing and filling in the grove with 116 15 gallon trees and was completed in the Spring of 2013.